The Porsche 911 8th Generation

 The classic sportscar with the unmistakeable shape and the engine in its ass is back, and bigger and better and setting faster Nurburgring lap times.

-Bigger, better, and more of the Teutonic indiosyncrasies we’ve always loved.
-The 911 has added size, safety features, performance and more to best ever iteration of Porsche’s iconic model.
+It’s bigger, better, and has more of the Teutonic idiosyncrasies we’ve always loved.
+The new 911 has added size, safety features, performance and more to best ever iteration of Porsche’s iconic model.

 As with the 991.2 generation that preceded it, standard 992 generation 911 models will feature three liter flat six engines utilizing forced induction, with the perenially top selling S modeled released first and available now, packing 450 horsepower, up from 420.
 Torque has increaded from 370 lb-ft to 390.

 The larger turbos hooked up to the 911 mean it’s gotten significantly faster, it’s 0-60 time dropping from 4.1 seconds to 3.5, though its top speed stays at 191mph.
 This despite the car’s weight jumping to 3382 lbs, 163lbs heavier than the previous incarnation.